Haiti quake death toll rises to 1,419, injured now at 6,000

 Michelete said he would give one of his few remaining shots to Eliophane, who ran out of his house as the quake hit, only to have a wall fall on him.

-Officials said more than 7,000 homes were destroyed and nearly 5,000 damaged from the quake, leaving some 30,000 families homeless.
-Hospitals, schools, offices, and churches also were destroyed or badly damaged.
+Officials said the magnitude 7.2 earthquake left more than 7,000 homes were destroyed and nearly 5,000 damaged from the quake, leaving some 30,000 families homeless.
+Hospitals, schools, offices and churches also were destroyed or badly damaged.

 Underlining the dire conditions, local officials had to negotiate with gangs in the seaside district of Martissant to allow two humanitarian convoys a day to pass through the area, the U.N.
 Office for the Coordination of Humanitarian Affairs reported.
 The agency called Haiti’s southern peninsula a “hot spot for gang-related violence,” where humanitarian workers have been repeatedly attacked.